bugrandom/code2000/README.md

-# code2000
+# bazaar fliper
-tell you what to flip in bazaar
+tell you what to flip in bazaar(must be on 1.8.9)